zhencui/correlation_e2e/README.md

 Please let @lmolkova know if you want to access their AppInsights resources in the portal, I'll give you access.

 ## Known Issues
-1. Dependency tracing should be enabled be default, users should not explicitely call `DependencyCollectorDiagnosticListener.Enable()`; @lmolkova is working on ot
+1. Dependency tracing should be enabled be default, users should not explicitly call `DependencyCollectorDiagnosticListener.Enable()`; @lmolkova is working on ot
 2. There is currently as issue that causing all automatically-generated operations Id to be the same, @lmolkova is working on it.
 As a workaround, use postman or other browser extension to send request with Request-Id header.
-3. AppInsights traces do not have an Id
-4. "Request starting" traces do not have any context: this trace is written be AspNetCore and will have context after AspNetCore will implement correlation support.
+3. "Request starting" traces do not have any context: this trace is written be AspNetCore and will have context after AspNetCore will implement correlation support.